hindu-comm/weblogs/manasataramgini/2010/02/2010-02-14_of-dogs-and-underdogs.md

 asked go kiss the Mogols in the hell-hole of TSP, even as sundry Ghazi-s launch murderous attacks on our cities.
-All this happens when the mlechCha-s are at our door steps (the English army leads the attack in gandhAra and bAhlika\!
+All this happens when the mlechCha-s are at our door steps (the English army leads the attack in gandhAra and bAhlika!
 What business to they have there?).
 Truly it is the surest symptom of underdog-hood that we have regressed in military power relative to the 1700-1800s.
 We have no say in our own historic lands and instead let the mlechCha-s decide what happens there.
 Indeed,